Best Tips To Growing Herbs In Containers

 Pruning woody plants like bay, lavender, rosemary, sage, and thyme is best done in early spring, just as new growth develops at the base of plants or on their lowest branches.

+Have you missed this opportunity?
+The next optimal time is immediately after the plant has finished blooming.
 Reduce branches by one-third, cutting slightly above a group of leaves.
-Remove any wasted flowers as well as flower stems.
+Remove any wasted flowers and flower stems.

 Late in the season, avoid pruning woody perennials.
 This promotes new growth when plants should be preparing for hibernation.

-Trim sparingly as needed during the growing season, picking outer stems and snipping to retain a clean shape.
+Tender branches are readily damaged by winter cold, which can weaken and kill plants.
+Trim sparingly as needed during the growing season, selecting outer stems and snipping them to maintain a clean shape.

 Best Herbs For Containers